spacemeshos/docs/docs/start/smeshing/smeshing_adv/post_init.md

 are not something most smeshers need to worry about as the node will handle the process for you.
 See [Fine-tuning Node Performance](./performance.md) for information on benchmarks and parameters that can be tweaked.

-The first part of the proving process is an initial proof-of-work phase called **k2pow** that uses a proof of work algorithm called [RandomX](https://github.com/tevador/RandomX).
+The first part of the proving process is an initial proof-of-work phase called **k2pow** that uses a proof-of-work algorithm called [RandomX](https://github.com/tevador/RandomX).
 During this phase, which is CPU bound, you should see CPU usage spike briefly for a few minutes with there being very little network or disk activity.
 As explained in the [Profiler docs](https://github.com/spacemeshos/post-rs/blob/main/docs/profiler.md#is-that-all-that-is-happening-during-the-proof-generation), it should take a low-end CPU around 2.5 minutes to compute k2pow for 4 storage units (SUs).
 The computation time scales linearly with the hash rate and number of SUs allocated.
 See the [RandomX Benchmark](https://xmrig.com/benchmark) to get a sense of your CPU's RandomX hash rate.

 Once the k2pow phase is complete, the node begins the PoST proving process, which takes longer as it involves reading and computing a hash function over all the initialized PoST data.
 The duration of the proving depends on factors including the disk read speed, CPU speed, and configured [nonces and threads](./advanced.md#fine-tuning-proving).
 This process may be CPU bound or IO bound, depending on the configuration.
 (This phase does not use the network.)